VALLEY NATIONAL BANCORP AND VALLEY NATIONAL BANK

 - Grant equity awards under any equity incentive plan of the Company as may then be in effect, taking into account the recommendations of the CEO as applicable, and establish procedures for administering any such plan.

 - In conjunction with the Nominating & Corporate Governance Committee and the CEO, review the executive organization of the Company and oversee the succession planning process.

-- Review and approve changes in employee benefits plans, including group health and other insurance plans, profit sharing and pension plans, and other employee benefit plans.
-To effectuate the foregoing, the Committee may delegate authority to a subcommittee or management committee when appropriate.
+- Review and approve changes in broad based employee benefits plans, including group health and other insurance plans, profit sharing and pension plans, and other employee benefit plans which by law or their terms of the plan must be approved by the Board of Directors.
+To effectuate the foregoing, the Committee may delegate authority to management when appropriate.
+Matters within the authority of the Pension/Savings and Investment Committee or other Board appointed Committees shall not require the review or approval of this Committee.